-Norwegian-born Unni Turrettini is a best-selling author, international speaker, and thought-leader.
+Norwegian-born Unni Turrettini is a best-selling author, international speaker, loneliness expert, and equity activist.

-Unni also work with companies—helping them thrive by resolving conflict, building a culture of belonging, and increasing productivity.
-During her years in law and finance in Paris, France and in Geneva, Switzerland, she realized that when people don’t feel seen or valued, they fight for power and influence.
+Unni works with professional women and organizations—helping them thrive by resolving conflict, building a culture of connection, and increasing productivity.
+During her years in law and finance in Paris, France and in Geneva, Switzerland, she realized that when people don’t feel seen and valued, they fight for power and influence.
 “We believe power will make us feel worthy and relevant,” she says.
 “We think we need to prove our worth to belong—and we seek belonging because what we’re really longing for is connection.”

 Disconnection is the main underlying reason for abuse, selfish leadership, and violence.
 By disrupting global beliefs and challenging mindsets of separation, her goal is to redefine and implement a new type of leadership.